BrockmannFabian/BrockmannFabian.github.io/content/project/Cost Minimization/index.md

 ---
 <div style="text-align: justify;">

-## The core idea
-**Disclaimer**: This blog post delves into the cost benefits of a smart charging application.
+Disclaimer: This blog post delves into the cost benefits of a smart charging application.
 It's crucial to understand which components are genuinely part of "smart charging."
 To refresh your knowledge, you can read the introductory explanation of smart charging here.

-**Abstract**: In this article, I explore the cost benefits of applying smart charging techniques in different European countries over a time horizon from 2020 until 2023.
+Abstract: In this article, I explore the cost benefits of applying smart charging techniques in different European countries over a time horizon from 2020 until 2023.
 As smart charging applications, I adopt a cost-minimizing strategy, which exploits a time-dependent electricity price.
 We assume EV owners follow a myopic behavior in which they do not pay attention to electricity prices but plug in their vehicles at predefined times.
 The actual cost-minimization is done by a flexible charging strategy, which controls the charging of the EV.
 As a result, I show that the myopic choice of an EV owner has a great influence on charging costs.
 An explanation of the Analysis is provided for Germany.
 I also provide the results and some minor explanations for Norway 1, France, the United Kingdom, and Spain.

 ## Design of the Electricity Market